 - comprehensive units-of-measurement handling now fully implemented throughout the entire gPROMS framework

-All of these features will be available to gPROMS platform users from end of March, initially via gPROMS ModelBuilder.
+All of these features are available to gPROMS platform users now, initially via gPROMS ModelBuilder.